v-ladynev/keycloak-nodejs-example/README.md

 ### Example of custom login

 Keycloak, by default, uses an own page to login a user.
 There is an example, how to use an application login page.
+`Direct Access Grants` should be enabled in that case (https://github.com/v-ladynev/keycloak-nodejs-example#basic-configuration)
 The file [app.js](https://github.com/v-ladynev/keycloak-nodejs-example/blob/master/app.js)

 ```javascript